Egbert-Azure/stockfish-cluster/MPI-Tests/Understanding OpenMPI.md

     return 0;
 }
 ```
-The code includes the header files stdio.h and sched.h, which are standard C library header files.
+The code includes the header files `stdio.h` and `sched.h`, which are standard C library header files.
 The `main()` function takes two arguments: `argc`, which is the number of arguments passed to the program, and `argv`, which is an array of strings representing the arguments passed to the program.

 The `#pragma omp` parallel directive is part of OpenMP, which is a set of directives and libraries for parallel programming in C, C++, and Fortran.
 The directive tells the compiler to generate code to create a team of threads to execute the code in the block concurrently.